 Final Thoughts

-In short, the Garmin golf ecosystem is powerful system transforming your watch from a simple GPS device telling you distances to a comprehensive game analysis tool.
-By setting it up correctly and taking a few minutes to input your data and a few minutes more reviewing it, you stop guessing about about your game and start making informed decisions that lead to lower scores.
+In short, the Garmin golf ecosystem is a powerful system transforming your watch from a simple GPS device telling you distances to a comprehensive game analysis tool.
+By setting it up correctly, taking a few minutes to input your data, and a few minutes more reviewing it, you stop guessing about your game and start making informed decisions that lead to lower scores.

-While the post-round data from Garmin gives you an objective look at what happened, Our app, Caddie AI, can give you the real-time strategic advice you ned on the course, *when* and *where** you need it.
+While the post-round data from Garmin gives you an objective look at what happened, our app, Caddie AI, can give you the real-time strategic advice you need on the course, when and where you need it.
 Think of it like a pro caddie in your pocket you can rely on on-demand.
-When you're standing over a ahot not sure how whato do - snap a picture of the lie, understand your options, what to do and more importantly, what to do a specific shot, - that type of simple, on-demand advice will gie you the confidenc e you ned, giving let you take the to clear your head of nagging confusion taking the second-guissing out of our gmae, freeing yu up yo just focus on hidding your shot. that you can swing with confidence.
+When you're standing over a shot not sure what to do, snap a picture of the lie, understand your options, and make the best decision for your next move.
+That type of simple, on-demand advice will give you the confidence you need, taking the second-guessing out of your game, and allowing you to focus on hitting your shot with confidence.